 Western Brown Snake (Pseudonaja mengdeni)

-They hunt during the day, climbing trees to eat unattended bird eggs or hunting lizards, birds, or mammals.
-They are venomous snakes.
+Western brown snakes hunt during the day, climbing trees to eat unattended bird eggs or hunting lizards, birds, or mammals.

 Yellow-bellied Sea Snake (Hydrophis platurus)

-A sea snake that can grow to about 70 cm in length.
-They are bright yellow on their belly and deep brown/black above.
+Yellow-bellied sea snakes can grow to about 70 cm in length.
+They have bright yellow bellies and a deep brown/black colour on the top.

 They are usually found swimming in tropical waters.
 You’re most likely to see this snake while on beach walks.
-They are highly venomous, with death possible from just a small bite.
+These snakes are highly venomous, with death possible from just a small bite.

 Common Death Adder (Acanthophis antarcticus)

-They grow to just 65 cm and are experts in camouflage.
+These snakes grow up to 65 cm and are experts in camouflage.
 So be sure that you are looking out for them when walking in their preferred habitat, especially near the coast.
 More than half of untreated bites will lead to death.

 Bardick (Echiopsis curta)

-A very small snake, just 40 cm in length.
-They have thick brown/grey bodies.
-Another snake will hide among dead leaves on the ground.
+Bardicks are small snakes that can grow up to 40 cm in length.
+They have thick brown/grey bodies, which provide excellent camouflage among dead leaves on the ground.

 They prefer to ambush prey, which is often frogs or small lizards.
-While not much is known about their venom, it is considered to be close to the venom of a deadly common Death Adder.
+While not much is known about Bardick venom, it is close to the venom of a deadly common Death Adder.

 Dugite (Pseudonaja affinis)

-These snakes are becoming much more common in urban areas.
-They are glossy brown, green, or grey, while sometimes having black scales across their body.
+Dugites are becoming much more common in urban areas.
+They are glossy brown, green, or grey, and sometimes have black scales across their body.
 They are relatively large, at 150 cm.

-They have a unique way of hunting.
-They will find the burrow of a prey item, then block off the entrance, limiting the prey’s chance of escape.
+Dugites have a unique way of hunting.
+They will find the burrow of a prey, then block off the entrance, limiting the prey’s chance of escaping.
 They usually hunt during the day, but during exceedingly hot weather, can switch to nighttime hunting.

 Final Word